-OIMT NEWS RELEASE: State CIO Builds Technology Leadership TeamPosted on Jun 23, 2015 in Latest News, Newsroom, Press Releases
+OIMT NEWS RELEASE: State CIO Builds Technology Leadership TeamPosted on Jun 23, 2015 in Latest Department News, Newsroom, Office of the Governor Press Releases

 HONOLULU – State Chief Information Officer (CIO) Todd Nacapuy today named three Hawaii residents to his technology team to assist in leading the Office of Information Management and Technology (OIMT) and overseeing the Department of Accounting and General Services’ Information and Communication Services Division (ICSD).